by Miro Samek, Ph.D.

-QP is is a family of lightweight, open source, active object frameworks described in the book, which are like modern real-time operating systems for executing event-driven active objects (encapsulated hierarchical state machines).
+QP™/C and QP™/C++ Real-Time Embedded Frameworks (RTEFs) described in the book.
 The downloads below contain the QP framework source code and all examples described in the book.

-Since the publication of the book, a new modeling tool called QM (QP Modeler) has been developed to support graphical modeling based on the QP frameworks.
-QM provides intuitive diagramming environment for state machines (UML statecharts) and automatically generates production-quality C or C++ code.
+Since the publication of the book, a new modeling tool called QM™ (QP Modeler) has been developed to support graphical modeling based on the QP frameworks.
+QM provides intuitive diagramming environment for finite state machines (UML statecharts) and automatically generates production-quality C or C++ code.

-To demonstrate modern embedded systems programming with QP, the accompanying code includes examples for the inexpensive ARM Corterx-M4F-based EK-TM4C123GXL evaluation kit (also known as Tiva-C Series Launchpad) form Texas Instruments.
+To demonstrate modern embedded systems programming with QP, the accompanying code includes examples for the inexpensive ARM Corterx-M4F-based EFM32-SLSTK3401A evaluation kit (also known as Pearl Gecko Starter Kit) form Silicon Labs.

 All examples for the legacy 16-bit DOS in the book are replaced in the latest QP frameworks with examples for Windows.
 This includes the “Fly ‘n’ Shoot” game example (Chapters 1 and 12), which runs as a Windows GUI application.
 The Windows examples are located in the directory

-<qpx> denotes the directory into which you have installed QP/C, QP/C++, or QP-nano.
+denotes the directory into which you have installed QP/C or QP/C++.

 All diagrams in the book have been prepared in Microsoft Visio-2003.
 The Visio stencil used to make the diagrams is available for a free download below.
 The